 Healthy Hearing Aids: 5.
 Better Batteries

 To get the best battery life, deactivate your hearing aid when you will not be using it for long periods of time, such as overnight.
 There is no need to completely remove the battery; simply open the battery door and leave the battery inside.
-In a guide to hearing aid care compiled by the Better Hearing Institute, the authors note that hearing aid users sometimes turn their devices on and off throughout the day to save battery rather than leaving them on continuously.
+In a guide to hearing aid care compiled by the American Speech-Language-Hearing Association, the authors note that hearing aid users sometimes turn their devices on and off throughout the day to save battery rather than leaving them on continuously.
 Besides the fact that this practice has not shown to save battery life, it also may be extremely dangerous for the hearing impaired if they happen to turn off their device at the wrong moment.

 Healthy Hearing Aids: 6.
 Smart Storage